 This hand-painted watercolor printable – perfect for St Patrick’s Day – depicts a Celtic knot shamrock in shades of green and aubergine, encircled with the familiar, comforting words of the traditional Irish Blessing.
+Free to our readers - no strings attached.

 When Mr B and I went to school together back at old Madison High, one of the best parts of our day was our concert choir class.
 (Mr B is a gifted baritone, and I a passable soprano.)